osmdatar/rev-response/doc/resp1.md

    the admittedly present yet likely quite mild confusion highlighted here, or unnecessarily breaking a currently very simple one-liner into two distinct functions?
 I simply don't know at present, but would welcome any suggestions.
+4.
+   > It would help to memorize what [the functions] do if [the function names] contain verbs

+   yeah, we entirely agree as a general point, but as mentioned above, we also favour the simplicity of `osmdata_abc()` for the three primary functions.
+   Extra verbs would likely best be incorporated by simply renaming these to `osmdata_get_abc()`, but we don't really see that as adding anything constructive.
+We'll nevertheless have a ponder in regard to other function names.

 ### Package functionality